 Private School inspection

-Before Ministry of Education and Culture officials inspect the Private School, photocopies or samples of the sign and the receipts as mentioned above should be presented.
+Before Ministry of Education, Culture, Sports and Youth officials inspect the Private School, photocopies or samples of the sign and the receipts as mentioned above should be presented.

 Keeping the following records